-The main water supply shutoff valve is located in the closet under the stairs.
+The main water supply shutoff valve is located in the garage.
 It was tested and was functional.

-13.3 MAIN WATER LINE
+MAIN WATER LINE

 The main water line is buried underground and was not visible for inspection.
 The flow indicator on the water meter was checked with all the water shut off in the house.
 There was no movement of the flow indicator.
 This suggests that there are no leaks in the main water line.
 You should check the meter periodically (2-4 times a year) with all the water in the house shut off.
 Movement of the flow indicator on the meter means that there is a leak either inside the house or in the main line underground.